League of Conservation Voters: Activities

 The organization's main activities include voter education, voter mobilization, tracking voting records, endorsing or opposing candidates for political office, and financially contributing to political campaigns.

 The related League of Conservation Voters Action Fund (LCVAF) financially supports political candidates, most of whom are members of the Democratic Party.
 According to OpenSecrets, LCVAF was the top-spending, non-disclosing liberal group in the 2012 election cycle, investing about $11 million in political advertisements.
 LCV spent a total of $36 million in 2012.

 LCV annually names a "Dirty Dozen", a list of politicians whom the group aims to defeat because of their voting records on conservation issues.
 The original "Dirty Dozen" list was developed in partnership with Environmental Action in 1970.

 LCV strongly opposed many of President George W. Bush's environmental policies.

 In 2014, LCV and the Natural Resources Defense Council Action Fund launched LeadingGreen, a joint initiative to address climate change.
 In 2015, LeadingGreen was added to the Democracy Alliance's funding portfolio.

-LCV strongly opposed the administration of President Donald J. Trump and its environmental policies.
+LCV strongly opposed the administration of President Donald Trump and its environmental policies.
 In September 2018, the pac pledged $60 million to help green candidates.
 Ultimately, in the mid-term elections of 2018, the pac spent $80 million to support "green" candidates through its Victory Fund.
 They "had enormous success electing its endorsed candidates in suburban districts last fall," wrote The Atlantic on January 3, 2019.

+As of August 2026, the organization spent $18.8 million in support of Democratic candidates in the 2026 United States elections.